-Kramer Vs. Kramer was released in 1979.
-It received positive reviews from critics and made enough money at the box office.
+Kramer VS. Kramer was released in 1979. (same year Ridley Scott’s Alien came out) It received positive reviews from critics and made enough money at the box office.
 It became a cultural impact involving divorces.
 It went on to become an eligible nominee at The 52nd Academy Awards, winning five nominations including, Best Actor, (Dustin Hoffman) Best Supporting Actress, (Meryl Streep, who’s The Green Goblin to my Spider-Man) Best Director, (Robert Benton) Best Adapted Screenplay & Best Picture.

 The following review contains massive SPOILERS.
 If you’ve never got a chance to watch the whole thing, read at your very own risk.
 Please fellow movie goers, don’t give me any negative feedback or plan on grabbing your pitchforks or torches on my final verdict, this is all just a matter of opinion from my point of view.